 An authorized agent is defined as a person or company authorized to act on behalf of a residential property owner in the Town of Canmore.
 This can be an individual who is not a property manager, such as a member of your family.
 Alternatively, you can designate a property management company as an authorized agent to manage your account(s).
 Download and complete the Authorized Agent - Individual or the Authorized Agent - Property Manager form and return taxes@canmore.ca as listed at the top of the form.

-Declarations can be audited for up to the later of three years after the declaration was made or required to be made.
+To ensure compliance, declarations can be audited for up to three years after the declaration was made or required to be made.
 False or misleading declarations are subject to fines of up to $10,000 and payment of the taxes and late payment penalties that would apply had the declaration not been made.
 Declarations chosen for audit will require submission of supporting documentation.

 In the bylaw, under the definition of "primary residence", it lists examples of documents that would support a declaration of primary residence; this is not an exhaustive list: